-iii.
 The text shall be stable and under published revision control.

 The Standards Committee shall approve each such standards development organization or industry consortium and its specific types of documents, giving due consideration to the provisions of this section.
-The list of these organizations and document types shall be published as an Administrative Guideline from timeto-time.
+The list of these organizations and document types shall be published as an Administrative Guideline from time-to-time.

-The Standards Committee may make an exception to the provisions above on a case-by-case basis if it determines that an exception is in the interest of the industry.
+The Standards Committee may make an exception to the provisions above on a caseby-case basis if it determines that an exception is in the interest of the industry.
 Before the Standards Committee considers such an exception, the Technology Committee requesting a reference exception shall provide a statement stating that there are no reasonable and timely available alternative technological approaches that may be accessed in a manner consistent with this policy.

 Application for an exception or for consideration of a new organization or type of